Thinklab-SJTU/ML4CO-Kit/README.md

 <img src="docs/assets/cvrp_solution.png" width="35%" alt="" />
 </p>

-### Develop ML4CO Algorithms
+### Develop ML4CO Methods

 Please refer to `ml4co_kit/learning` for the base classes that facilitate a quick establishment of a ML4CO project.
 You can easily build a project by inheriting the base classes and additionally implement task-specific and methodology-specific functions according to [ML4CO Organization](#ML4CO Organization:).
-We provide an minimalistic exmple of build a simple ML4TSP project in `docs/project_example`.